How to Read Your Social Security Statement (And What Actually Matters)

 1. Estimated monthly benefits at 62, full retirement age (FRA), and 70 2.
 Your full earnings history, year by year 3.
 Estimated disability and survivor benefits 4.
 A summary of lifetime Medicare earnings

 The benefit estimates assume you continue working at your current earnings until each claiming age.
-If you retire early, the actual benefit will be lower than the statement shows, because early retirement eliminates future high-earning years from the benefit calculation.
+If you retire early, the actual benefit will be lower than the statement shows — because early retirement eliminates future high-earning years from the benefit calculation.

-The Numbers That Actually Drive Your Benefit
+Which Numbers Actually Drive Your Social Security Benefit?

 Social Security benefits are calculated from your highest 35 earning years, indexed for wage inflation.
-If you worked fewer than 35 years, the calculation includes zero-earning years, which can significantly reduce your benefit.
+If you worked fewer than 35 years, the calculation includes zero-earning years — which can significantly reduce your benefit.

 The critical number on the statement is your Primary Insurance Amount (PIA) — your benefit at full retirement age.
 Verify this is close to what the statement shows for your FRA claiming age.